Skip to main content

 Mira | 9780778387268 | Published November 4, 2025

 When Shannon gets engaged, her beloved mom, Cindy, is the first person she wants to tell --- and the last.
-Cindy’s engaged, too, and has already hinted at a double wedding.
+Cindy is engaged, too, and already has hinted at a double wedding.
 The image of a synchronized bouquet toss with her mom fills Shannon with horror.
 She’ll keep her engagement a secret until Cindy’s I-dos are done.
 Victoria has never been proper enough for her mother, Ava, so she stopped trying.
 She lives on her own terms and amuses herself by pushing Ava’s buttons.
 Ava loves but doesn’t understand her stuntwoman daughter.
 When a movie-set mishap brings Victoria home, Ava longs to finally connect.
 Chance brings the four women together at a wedding venue, where a shocking secret comes tumbling out.
+As Shannon and Victoria deal with the fallout from the decisions their mothers made, they wrestle with whether who they are is different from who they might have become.

 Palaver by Bryan Washington - Fiction